vibhorkum/pg_shard_ppas/README.md

 # pg_shard

-`pg_shard` is a sharding extension for PostgreSQL.
-It shards and replicates your PostgreSQL tables for horizontal scale and high availability.
+`pg_shard` is a sharding extension for PPAS.
+It shards and replicates your PPAS tables for horizontal scale and high availability.
 The extension also seamlessly distributes your SQL statements, without requiring any changes to your application.

 As a standalone extension, `pg_shard` addresses many NoSQL use cases.
 It also enables real-time analytics, and has an easy upgrade path to [CitusDB](http://citusdata.com/) for complex analytical workloads (distributed joins).
-Further, the extension provides access to standard SQL tools, and powerful PostgreSQL features, such as diverse set of indexes and semi-structured data types.
+Further, the extension provides access to standard SQL tools, and powerful PPAS features, such as diverse set of indexes and semi-structured data types.

 This README serves as a quick start guide.
 We address architectural questions on sharding, shard rebalancing, failure handling, and distributed consistency mechanisms on [our webpage](http://citusdata.com/docs/pg-shard).
 Also, we're actively working on improving `pg_shard`, and welcome any questions or feedback on our [mailing lists](https://groups.google.com/forum/#!forum/pg_shard-users).

 ## Building

-`pg_shard` runs on Linux and OS X. The extension works with PPAS 9.3.4+ or 9.4.
+`pg_shard` runs on Linux.
+The extension works with PPAS 9.3.4+ or 9.4.

 Once you have PPAS installed, you're ready to build `pg_shard`.
 For this, you will need to include the `pg_config` directory path in your `make` command.
-This path is typically the same as your PostgreSQL installation's `bin/` directory path.
+This path is typically the same as your PPAS installation's `bin/` directory path.
 For example:

-    # Path when PostgreSQL is compiled from source
+    # Path when PPAS is compiled from source
     PATH=/usr/ppas-9.4/bin/:$PATH make
     sudo PATH=/usr/ppas-9.4/bin/:$PATH make install